Skip to main content

 No clear visibility

-Without usage data, owners feel the problem in their product spend but cannot pinpoint why it is happening.
+Without usage data, owners feel the problem in their product spend but cannot pinpoint where the opportunity to improve is hiding.

 What this looks like in practice

-The commercial signal is simple: more product is leaving the shelf than the pricing model was designed to recover.
+The commercial signal is simple: more product is leaving the shelf than the pricing model is recovering.

 Margin Signal